-- 1. Committee chair or program lead determines a need for an expenditure. - 2.
-Committee chair or program lead verifies that there is enough money in their budget to make the expenditure. - 3.
-Committee chairpersons or program leads secure multiple bids (three preferred) when they are committing expenditures over \$1,500 to ensure the reasonableness of the selected vendor quotes.
+The Rector, Committee chair, or program staff or volunteer lead

+- determines a need for an expenditure. - verifies that there is enough money in their budget to make the expenditure. - secures multiple bids (three preferred) when they are committing expenditures over \$1,500 to ensure the reasonableness of the selected vendor quotes.
 The committee chair or program lead is not required to take the low bid but to judge the best of multiple bids when they are committing expenditures over \$1,500 to ensure the reasonableness of the selected vendor quotes.
-Three bids are preferred, when practicable given the size of the job. - 4.
-Committee chair or program lead authorizes the expenditure subject to his/her spending authority. - 5.
-Program lead puts in check request for expense to their supervisor.
-Check requests must contain a receipt, invoice, bill, or other official documentation of the expense.
-St. Paul's requires that all people who incur expenses on behalf of the church submit requests for repayment within ninety (90) days of the date that the expense is incurred.
-Members must make a good faith effort in December to gather and submit all bills for approval and payment in the calendar year incurred.
-Blank check requisition forms are available from the bookkeeper or parish secretary.
-There also is a current budget report in the expense voucher mailbox for use of those who approve requests. - 6.
-The treasurer or warden reviews the check request and if appropriate, confirms receipt of the product or services involved, and approves the request by signing and dating it.
-The request is then placed in the Bookkeeper's mailbox in the Volunteer office. - 7.
-The Bookkeeper writes checks once weekly for signature by the people authorized to sign checks on behalf of St. Paul's.
-Two authorized signatures and appropriate paperwork documenting the expense are always required before the check is validated and mailed.
-The person mailing or distributing the checks ensures two unrelated and authorized persons signed the checks.
+Three bids are preferred, when practicable given the size of the job.

+- authorizes the expenditure subject to his/her spending authority. - The treasurer or warden reviews the check request and if appropriate, confirms receipt of the product or services involved, and approves the request by signing and dating it.

-Checks
+Checks and Electronic Funds Transfers

 As a general rule, the Bookkeeper writes checks once weekly for signature by the people authorized to sign checks on behalf of St. Paul's.
 Two authorized signatures and appropriate paperwork documenting the expense are always required before the check is validated and mailed.
-The vestry officially designates check signers at the first monthly meeting following the election of new vestry members.
-Normally, the people authorized to sign checks on behalf of St. Paul's Church are the Treasurer, Senior Warden, Junior Warden, Assistant Treasurer (if appointed), and Clerk.
-Any two unrelated individuals of these six may sign checks.
-The Treasurer or Clerk will submit the appropriate paperwork that indicates who may sign church checks to the church's bank as soon as possible after the vestry designates these people each year.
-The bookkeeper ensures two unrelated and authorized persons sign all checks.
+The Vestry officially designates check signers at the first monthly meeting following the election of new Vestry members.
+The Treasurer or Clerk will submit the appropriate paperwork that indicates who may sign church checks to the church's bank as soon as possible after the Vestry designates these people each year.
+The bookkeeper ensures two unrelated and authorized people sign all checks.
+Similarly, two Vestry officers must also authorize electronic funds transfers.
+The vouchers will be placed with checks requiring signature.

-The Bookkeeper will notify the Treasurer when checks remain outstanding two bank statement cycles after being written and will contact the individual or organization to whom the check was written to determine disposition of the check.
+The Bookkeeper will notify the Treasurer when checks remain outstanding two bank statements after being written and will contact the individual or organization to whom the check was written to determine disposition of the check.